-Cloning, expression, and purification of glycosyltransferases and mutants-The coding regions of glycosyltransferases were amplified from the genomic DNA of S. pneumoniae TIGR4 and cloned into a 2B-T vector with an N-terminal hexahistidine tag using ligation-independent cloning system.
+Cloning, expression, and purification of glycosyltransferases and mutants

+The coding regions of glycosyltransferases were amplified from the genomic DNA of S. pneumoniae TIGR4 and cloned into a 2B-T vector with an N-terminal hexahistidine tag using ligation-independent cloning system.
 The E. coli BL21 (DE3) strain was used for the expression of recombinant proteins.
-The transformed cells were grown at 37°C in LB culture medium (10 g NaCl, 10 g Bacto-Tryptone, and 5 g yeast extract per liter) containing appropriate antibiotics until the OD600nm reached about 0.6.
-Protein expression was then induced with 0.2 mМ isopropyl 1-thio- $\beta$ -D-galactopyranoside (IPTG) by another 20 hr at 16°C. Cells were harvested by centrifugation (6,000 × g, 4°C, 10 min) and resuspended in 40 mL lysis buffer (20 mM Tris-Cl, pH 8.0, 100 mM NaCl).
-After 5 min of sonication and centrifugation at $12,000 \times g$ for 30 min, the supernatant containing the soluble target protein was collected and loaded onto a Ni-NTA column (Qiagen, Mississauga ON) equilibrated with the binding buffer (20 mM Tris-Cl, pH 8.0, 100 mM NaCl).
-The target protein was eluted with 300 mM imidazole, and further loaded onto a Superdex 75 column (GE Healthcare) equilibrated with 20 mM Tris-Cl. pH 7.0.
-100 mM NaCl.
-The target protein samples at the peak were pooled and protein purity was evaluated by electrophoresis and samples were stored at -80 °C.
+The transformed cells were grown at 37 °C in LB culture medium (10 g of NaCl, 10 g of Bacto-Tryptone, and 5 g of yeast extract per liter) containing appropriate antibiotics until the $A{600 \text{ nm}}$ reached ~0.6.
+Protein expression was then induced with 0.2 mM isopropyl 1-thio- β -D-galactopyranoside (IPTG) by another 20 h at 16 °C. Cells were harvested by centrifugation (6000 \times g, 4 °C, 10 min) and resuspended in 40 ml of lysis buffer (20 mM Tris-Cl, pH 8.0, 100 mM NaCl).
+After 5 min of sonication and centrifugation at 12,000 \times g for 30 min, the supernatant containing the soluble target protein was collected and loaded onto a nickel-nitrilotriacetic acid column (Qiagen, Mississauga ON) equilibrated with the binding buffer (20 mM Tris-Cl, pH 8.0, 100 mM NaCl).
+The target protein was eluted with 300 mM imidazole and further loaded onto a Superdex 75 column (GE Healthcare) equilibrated with 20 mM Tris-Cl, pH 7.0, 100 mM NaCl.
+The target protein samples at the peak were pooled, and protein purity was evaluated by electrophoresis and samples were stored at -80 °C.

-The selenium-Met (Se-Met)-labeled GlyE protein was expressed in E. coli strain B834 (DE3) (Novagen, Madison, WI).
-Transformed cells were inoculated into LB medium at 37°C overnight.
+The selenomethionine (Se-Met)-labeled GlyE protein was expressed in E. coli strain B834 (DE3) (Novagen, Madison, WI).
+Transformed cells were inoculated into LB medium at 37 °C overnight.
 The cells were harvested and washed twice with the M9 medium.
-Then the cells were cultured in

-Se-Met medium (M9 medium with 50 mg/L) Se-Met and other essential amino acids at 50 mg/L) to an $OD{600nm}$ of approximately 0.6.
+Then the cells were cultured in Se-Met medium (M9 medium with 50 mg/liter Se-Met and other essential amino acids at 50 mg/liter) to an $A{600 \text{ nm}}$ of ~0.6.
 Protein expression and purification steps were carried out as described above for the native protein.

-Site-directed mutagenesis was performed using the QuickChange site-directed mutagenesis kit (Stratagene, La Jolla, CA, USA) with the plasmid encoding the wild-type glycosyltransferases as the template.
-The mutant proteins were expressed, purified and stored in the same manner as the wild-type protein.
+Site-directed mutagenesis was performed using the Quik-Change site-directed mutagenesis kit (Stratagene, La Jolla, CA) with the plasmid encoding the wild-type glycosyltransferases as the template.
+The mutant proteins were expressed, purified, and stored in the same manner as the wild-type protein.

 Atomic absorption spectroscopy (Atomscan Advantage, Thermo Ash Jarrell Corp.) was performed to determine the metal content of GlyE.
-Prior to analysis, purified GlyE protein in 20 mM Tris-Cl pH 7.0 and 100 mM NaCl was concentrated to about 1 mg/mL with the total volume of 10 mL.
+Before analysis, purified GlyE protein in 20 mM Tris-Cl, pH 7.0, and 100 mM NaCl was concentrated to \sim 1 mg/ml with the total volume of 10 ml.